 By now your B2B eCommerce website is ready and it’s time to go live!
 But have you thought about how customers would know about it?
 Marketing, of course!
 Though it would vary depending on your business goals and investments you make.
 Here are some options that will help you get started.

-In businesses and for business customers, emails matter a lot since they, B2B customers, spend most of their time in inbox.
-To leverage email marketing, run a variety of campaigns such as promotional/sale email, new arrivals, and news, personalized recommendation emails, etc.
+In businesses and for business customers, emails matter a lot since they, B2B customers, spend most of their time in inboxes.
+To leverage email marketing, run a variety of campaigns such as promotional/sale emails, new arrivals, and news, Personalized recommendation emails, send bulk emails, etc.

 Optimize your site content for SEO and higher ranking.
 For this, use CMS to share blogs, videos, and different types of content.
 Besides, make sure that your website is responsive and takes less time to load.